Itqan-community/LUBB/README.md

 All products and applications in this family are designed to work together, with **LUBB** as the central integration point.

-1.  **MUNAJAM** ingests raw data (e.g., CSVs, audio files, text) from various publishers.
+1.  **MUNAJAM** ingests raw data (e.g., text, audio, CSVs) from various publishers.
 2.  **MARQOOM** validates this data against the unified standards.
-3.  **JAMIEE** processes, maps, and indexes the validated data.
+3. The **LUBB** orchestrator processes, maps, and indexes the validated data.
-4.  **LUBB** orchestrates this data, which is stored in **MODMAJ**, the unified database.
+4. The resulting data is stored in **MODMAJ**, the unified database.
-5.  **RAQIEB** manages all community contributions and associated digital rights for content entering the ecosystem.
+5.  **RAQIEB** manages all community contributions and associated digital rights.
+6.  **JAMIEE** provides the CMS and gateway for publishers to manage their content, view analytics, and integrate with the ecosystem.
-6.  **NASEEJ** provides the standard data language for external applications, developers, and other community projects to consume this unified data.
+7.  **NASEEJ** provides the standard data language for external applications, developers, and other community projects to consume this unified data.

 ---